GabrielQSherman/web-games/snake/README.md

 setup schema model and set up index with a route handler that is being imported from the routes folder. all together these will be the key components to sending and recieving highscore information to an from my Mongo Database

+2/29/20

+after a few days of work i have completed connecting the front end to the backend with one route.
+When the user's page loads, a request for all the current highscores is made and all the scores are displayed to the user.

+Im installing morgan so i can see all my routes in my console for debug refrence.